dmhuehol/EnvAn-Northeast-US-Winter-Storms/README.md

 periodOfRecord: Displays the timeline of soundings launches near Long Island, NY throughout the IGRA v2 period.
 Shows spans only; written before I realized there were discontinuities in the individual files that the documentation did not describe.
 Updated 28 June 2018 with NC stations.

 surfAnalysisLI: Creates a local surface analysis for Long Island based on ASOS five-minute observations.
 Currently in the very early stages of development.

+TTwwindvZ: Plots profiles for wind, temperature, and wetbulb temperature given an input sounding.
+Currently works, but needs testing and documentation revision.
+Documentation is currently unchanged from the precursor function TTwvZ.

 Other files: